abhishek-kumar-code/Redfish_Public/Specification.md

 #### Members<a id="members-property"></a>

 The `Members` property of a Resource Collection identifies the members of the collection.
 The `Members` property is required and shall be returned in the response for any Resource Collection.
 The `Members` property shall be an array of JSON objects named `Members`.
 The `Members` property shall not be `null`.
 Empty collections shall be an empty JSON array.

-JEFFH to reword the next sentence:

-The Redfish Schema document that describes the containing type defines the type of each JSON object in the array.

 #### Next link (Members@odata.nextLink) property<a id="next-link-property"></a>